 • Are not suitable as long-term investments.

-• Will likely lose value due to inflation in a money market or deposit account.
+• Will likely lose value over time due to inflation.

 Nonprofit Investment Advisors

-Today, Infinite Giving is one of the only firms created specifically to serve small to midsize nonprofits.
-They leverage technology to reduce their overhead and bring nonprofits a modern investing and giving experience.
-Nonprofit Investment Advisors should:
+Today, Infinite Giving is one of the only firms created specifically to serve small to mid-size nonprofits.
+We leverage technology, financial expertise, and decades of nonprofit experience to reduce overhead and bring nonprofits a modern investing and giving experience.
+Our Nonprofit Investment Advisors:

-• Aim to build wealth gradually over time and mirror the market.
+• Aim to build your nonprofit’s wealth gradually over time and mirror the market.

 • Have reduced and transparent fees.

-• Have easy tools to grow your asset giving.
+• Provide easy tools to grow asset giving.

 • Offer quarterly board reports.